crisperdue/prooftoys-site/content/_index.md

 title: Home
 ---

-## Prooftoys
+### Mastering math

+*Would you like to master the art of mathematical thinking?*

-Much as mathematics is an essential building material for science, logic and proof are essential building materials of mathematics.
-They make it possible to build sturdy mathematical structures that reach all the way **<a target=_blank href="https://www.youtube.com/watch?v=2VSYmGSJtCA">to Infinity and Beyond</a>**!
-Math can also be great entertainment, the ultimate puzzle, the ultimate game for your mind.
+Much as mathematics is an essential building material for science, mathematical reasoning is the essential building material for mathematics, that makes it possible to build sturdy mathematical structures that reach all the way **<a target=_blank href="https://www.youtube.com/watch?v=2VSYmGSJtCA">to Infinity and Beyond</a>**!

+*But math can also be great entertainment, the ultimate puzzle, the ultimate game for your mind.*

+Mathematical reasoning is at the heart of mathematical thinking.
+With this website you can see how it is done, building your skills and confidence in solving mathematical problems through proof.

+*With luck, you might even begin to see how mathematics can be something amazing and wonderful, even fun!*

+### Prooftoys

 Prooftoys is a computer tool that works with you interactively to solve math problems -- or prove mathematical statements.
 It has